measurement-kit/measurement-kit/doc/api/common/reactor.md

         // stack by value to the lambda.
 This pattern should be safe as
         // long as either copying the objects makes sense or you pass
-        // around objects managed through a Var<> smart pointer. obj->something();
+        // around objects managed through a Var<> smart pointer.
+        // Note, however, that the compiler will only copy objects that
+        // you are using inside the lambda, for efficiency. obj->something();
     });
 ```